bipinkrish/Imagen-Bot/README.md

 # Imagen-Bot

-A telegram Bot that can Genrate Images based on prompt
+A Telegram Bot that can Genrate Images based on prompt

 Needs a GPU with CUDA to work